Microfiction themes montage

 Alien encounter stories explore first contact between humans and extraterrestrial life, addressing themes of communication, xenophobia, and the nature of intelligence and civilization.

-See also 75 Nature Poetry Prompts for Poets of All Levels
+See also Weekly Poetry Prompts

 Approach: